ciatph/ph-municipalities/README.md

 // Use the the following if installed via npm
 // const { ExcelFile } = require('ph-municipalities')

-// Reads an existing excel file on /app/data/day1.xlsx file = new ExcelFile({
+// Reads an existing Excel file on /app/data/day1.xlsx file = new ExcelFile({
    pathToFile: path.join(__dirname, '..', '..', 'data', 'day1.xlsx'),
    // fastload: false